wehkamp/blaze-simtainer-game/README.md

 | Auto Re-path            | Enabled        |
 | Area Mask               | Walkable       |

+5. If the prefab is a tank or a plane, add a camera to the object, align it correctly and give it the correct Tag `TankCamera` or `PlaneCamera`.

 ## Important!
 Buildings & Vehicles

 These steps are necessary only if you intend to use the team selection.

 **The material must not contain any white spaces.**

-5. Place the material you used in the Resources/Materials folder.
+6. Place the material you used in the Resources/Materials folder.

-6. Duplicate the material and rename the duplicated material to **Transparent-** *Material name*.
+7. Duplicate the material and rename the duplicated material to **Transparent-** *Material name*.
 (I know this is not a really nice thing, but it's because of WebGL limitations)

-7. Set the Rendering mode to **Fade** of the transparent material.
+8. Set the Rendering mode to **Fade** of the transparent material.

-8. Edit the `config.json` and set all the prefabs to the correct names.
+9. Edit the `config.json` and set all the prefabs to the correct names.

 For performance reasons it is advised to **enable** GPU instancing for the transparent material and the original prefab material.